 El Goonish Shive starts off with a human shapeshifter who can change her density, but not her mass.
 Then people start getting zapped with ultratech alien devices that don't obey conservation of energy, magic is brought in, and the whole thing breaks down.

 Somewhat justified, in that despite the It's Magic! explanation, there are still rules to it, and Tedd creates a whole new field of study out of figuring out the laws and limitations of that magic.
-(As Agatha Heterodyne put it, "Any sufficiently analysed magic is indistinguishable from SCIENCE!")

 In one storyline of Nodwick, the protagonist is forced to drink a magic potion of giant size to fool an invading army of orcs.
 As it turns out, the potion doesn't increase his mass, only his size, and his increased surface area leads him to be blown away by the ambient breeze.